dblanding/dsm/readme.md

 * Toward the end of the SpaceClaim video [Basics of components & Assemblies](https://discoveryforum.ansys.com/t/h4pkhk/understanding-structure-tree-in-spaceclaim) they show how components behave if they are *copied* versus if they are *shared*.
 But SpaceClaim doesn't use the same terminology.
 Instead, they explain that it is a *best practice* when copying, to not copy a solid directly, but instead, to copy the component which contains it.
 This way, the copied solid will be linked to the original so that when one is modified, the other is also modified.
 (In other words, they are *shared*.)
 If you prefer to *break* that shared relationship, you can right-click on the newly copied component and then click *Source* then *Make independent*.

 * Best practice in SpaceClaim is to treat assemblies the same way.
 Copying the assembly creates what is effectively a *shared* instance of the original assembly.
 Any change in one assembly (such as a moved component) would occur in the other assembly.
 If you want to break the shared relationship, you do it the same way: right click the newly copied assembly, then click *Source* then *Make independent*.
 But be aware that this is a **deep copy**, meaning that every last component and subassembly loses its shared relationship with the original.
 That's probably not what you want to do.
-    * There is a small (but annoying) issue when making a shared copy of an assembly in SpaceClaim.
-Say you have an assembly on the left and you want to have an identical assembly on the right.
+    * There is a small (but annoying) issue when making a shared copy of an assembly in DesignSpark Mechanical.
+Say you have an assembly on the left and you want to have an identical (shared) assembly on the right.
 Well, you can't give them different names.
-So if you want them to show up in the parts list as *assy-left* and *assy-right*, then you have to create two new parent components with those names and then drag and drop the respective assemblies into them.
+If you want them to show up in the assembly tree as *assy-left* and *assy-right*, then you have to create two new parent components with those names and then drag and drop the respective assemblies into them.